 There are so many great hip-hop producers out there.
 We can’t mention them all but we can at least quickly shout out a handful of others that deserve recognition.
 Some of those include:

-- J Dilla worked with artists like A Tribe Called Quest, De La Soul, The Roots, The Pharcyde, Madlib, Common, and more.
-He's one of the most influential producers in the game.
+- J Dilla (Jay Dee) worked with artists like A Tribe Called Quest, De La Soul, The Roots, The Pharcyde, Madlib, Common, and more.
+He died in 2006 and was one of the most influential producers in the game.

 - Pete Rock is a veteran responsible for singles by classic artists like Pete Rock & CL Smooth, Gang Starr, Heavy D & the Boyz, Brand Nubian, Kid ‘n Play, EPMD, Doug E. Fresh, and tons of old school hitters.